Ludwig Wüst: Biography

 Departure had its world premiere at the Berlinale.

 The cinema Kino Arsenal at the Arsenal Institute for Film and Video Art in Berlin showed in 2019 a retrospective about Wüst’s films.
 The retrospective "Theater, Cinema, Wood" at the Diagonale in the same year covered for the first time Wüst’s entire work in cinema and theater as well as in wood working.
 As part of a cooperation between the film festival and the Graz Theater (Schauspielhaus) Wüst staged the play Miss Julie by August Strindberg.

 His film 3.30 PM was entirely shot with a body camera and followed his concept of not being present during the actual shooting, already applied in "Tape End".
 The world premiere was at the Jeonju International Film Festival, South Korea.
 Further premiers followed at the Viennale and the Hof International Film Festival as part of a tribute to Wüst.
+For his innovative and radical cinematography concept, Wüst received the prize for Best Cinematography Feature Film from the Austrian Association of Cinematographers (AAC) at the Diagonale.

+In his next work, Wüst experimented again with the format of his film and chose for the first time cine film.
+I AM HERE! was shot on 16 mm and had 2023 its world premiere at the Internationalen Filmfestival Rotterdam.
+At the Diagonale, Wüst was awarded the Kodak Analog Film Prize.
+The international filmfestival Filmadrid awarded Wüst with the prize for the best movie.
+In the same year his film ABC was screened at the Hof International Film Festival.

+In the year 2024 #LOVE had its premiere at the Hof IFF.
+The film is mixing various genres, styles and formats, for instance split-screen, point-of-view camera perspectives or a dialogue via videocall.

+In 2025 the Vienna Metro-Kino is presenting a one month long retrospective, giving an overview about twelve of his works.